jho44/YouDate/README.md

 - Profile page renders
     1. check that fake user's name, pronouns, age, description, artists, and songs rendered.
-    2. check that tidbits and tidbits' corresponding icons rendered.
+    2. check that input fields for tidbits and QAs rendered.
-    3. check that QAs rendered.
+    3. check that Submit and Reset buttons rendered (for edit info form)
+    4. check that Logout button rendered

 - Toggle Delete Account Confirmation modal open
     1. click on the "Delete Account" button/switch